 The bill amends South Dakota's law regarding passenger limits for holders of restricted minor's driving permits.
-It specifies that a holder of a restricted minor's permit may not operate a motor vehicle carrying any passengers other than members of their immediate family or household during the first six months of holding the permit.
-After this initial period, the permit holder is allowed to have one passenger under the age of eighteen who is not a member of their immediate family or household, provided that the passenger is a minor child for whom the holder is providing childcare.
+It specifies that a holder of such a permit may not operate a motor vehicle carrying any passengers other than members of their immediate family or household during the first six months of holding the permit.
+After this initial period, the permit holder is allowed to carry one passenger under the age of eighteen who is not a member of their immediate family or household, but can include a minor child for whom the holder is providing childcare.

 Additionally, the bill clarifies that the restrictions do not apply if the permit holder is accompanied by a parent or guardian, or by any passenger who is at least eighteen years old, has one year of driving experience, and resides in the same household as the permit holder.
-The amendments aim to enhance safety for young drivers while allowing for some flexibility in their ability to transport minors under specific circumstances.
+The amendments aim to enhance safety for young drivers while allowing for some flexibility in their ability to transport passengers after the initial six-month period.

 Statutes affected: